Venture Capital VS Crowdfunding

 Crowdfunding is the process of soliciting contributions from a significant number of people or organizations to fund a big project or initiative.
 Crowdfunders frequently use social media to spread the word about their platform or idea, hoping to persuade everyone else to participate in the fundraising site.

-Businesses can go straight to the people and seek necessary capital from those engaged, rather than hoping for an opportunity to present their product idea to a group of investors.
-Put another way, the time it takes between having a concept and getting the funding to turn it into a reality is substantially shorter.
+Businesses can seek the necessary capital from those engaged, rather than hoping for an opportunity to present their product idea to a group of investors.
+In short, the time it takes between having a concept and getting the funding to turn it into a reality is substantially shorter.

 The Advantage of Crowdfunding

-Crowdfunding is specific about its advantages.
+Crowdfunding has specific advantages.
 First off, it can become a business’ fastest way to raise funds without requiring fees.
-It will also give you access to feedback and guidance from experts so that you can further improve it.
-Crowdfunding is one method to test your audience’s reaction to the business or proposal.
+It will also give a founder access to feedback and guidance to further improve the product or service.
+Besides the financial advantage, crowdfunding is a method to test your audience’s reaction to your business or proposal.
 It is also an alternative way for you to track your progress.

 Related: Raising Capital – 6 Ways to Fund Your Startup